 - Remove any casings or packaging from the bulk chorizo sausage.
 Heat the olive oil in a large skillet and add the chorizo, breaking it up as it browns.
 Drain off any excess fat.1 tablespoon Olive oil, 1 lb Chorizo sausage

-- Dice the onion, chile's, and red bell pepper, and garlic for the sofrito.1 Onion, 1 Bell pepper, 1 Poblano chile, 1 Jalapeno, 2 cloves Garlic
+- Dice the onion, chile's, and red bell pepper, and garlic for the sofrito.1 medium Onion, 1 large Bell pepper, 1 Poblano chile, 1 Jalapeno, 2 cloves Garlic

-- Add the vegetables and oregano to the skillet and bring heat to medium.1 teaspoon Oregano
+- Add the vegetables and oregano to the skillet and bring heat to medium.
+Cook, stirring frequently, until the onion, chilies, and bell pepper are soft, tender, and fragrant.1 teaspoon Oregano

 - Add the black beans and the broth and bring the skillet to a simmer.
 Reduce heat to medium low.30 oz Black beans, 1 cup Broth

 - Stir in half of the chopped fresh cilantro if desired, and adjust salt and black pepper to taste.
-Serve with a bowl of sour cream, sliced avocado, sliced limes, and additional chopped fresh cilantro.½ Cilantro, ½ Sour cream, 1 Avocado
+Serve with a bowl of sour cream, sliced avocado, sliced limes, and additional chopped fresh cilantro.¼ cup Cilantro, ¼ cup Sour cream, 1 Avocado

 Notes